Elyndrium/CSE306-Raytracer-Project/README.md

 # CSE306 Raytracer Project
  Coding a simple raytracer in C++

-Scene and lights modifiable in main() function, as well as movement functions for objects (motion blur).
-Accepts no command line arguments (for now). ".obj" meshes loadable using TriangleMesh class.
+".obj" meshes loadable using TriangleMesh class.
+Run with argument "help" for help on using the program.
+Scene is modifiable in "main" function.

-TD1: Shadows, mirrors done, transparency too
+TD1: Shadows, mirrors done, refraction and fresnel

-TD2: indirect lighting, antialiasing, depth of field, motion blur
+TD2: indirect lighting, antialiasing

 TD3/4: cat rendered, rescaling function, bvhtree not visiting boxes "further" than best intersection found, uvs support, movement support for mesh

-TODO: add "progression bar"
+depth of field, motion blur, SAH bounding box algorithm (20s -> 16s on example scene)

 TODO: make (SAH) bounding box for spheres too
 TODO: procedural textures, the BRDFs they talk about, the importance sampling stuff
 TODO: fix camera in a lens / lens clipping on wall?